Ayushkumar9484/Video-Call-App/README.md

 3) SCREEN PRESENT FUNCTIONALIYTY : You can Present Screen through this feature.
 4) RECORDING FUNCTIONALITY : Through this, User can start recording.
 5) AUDIO ON/OFF OF ANOTHER PEER : Through this, User can MUTE Another User Audio and UNMUTE another user Audio.
-6) MESSAGING FUNCTIONALITY : This include dynamic size of messgae container based on length of mesage with round corners.
+6) MESSAGING FUNCTIONALITY : This will show messages of previos users also or previous member who used that room.We can message before or after video call also.

 *   HOW TO ESTABLISH CONNECTION
 1) For frist memeber, this member not need to click on join button as he/she is already in room but another needs to click on join button to establish a connection and have a video call.